jiristo/recsys_matrixfactorization/README.md

 - movies.csv  (movies ids with title and gendre)
 - ratings.csv (movies ids wit use ids and ratings)

+**The notebook recsys.ipnb** contains code that unzip online data (there is no need to download the data locally).

 ## Motivation
 Use collaborative filtering matrix factorization techniques (SVD, NMF, PMF) and recommend n unseen movies to any user in the dataset.